sharmajii7/DynaPlex/README.md

 ---

-Thank you for using the Movie Recommendation Website!
+Thank you for using DynaPlex!
 If you have any questions or feedback, please feel free to open an issue on GitHub.